ataraxao/drex/README.md

 For macroeconomic analysis of the relationship marketplace, structural defenses of the CWA, and notifications regarding v1.1 protocol updates, subscribe to the primary publication:

-**[Join the Clearinghouse on Substack](---

-## 📡 Protocol Updates & The Clearinghouse

-The CWA is an open-source mechanism, but the network of builders executing it is private.

-For macroeconomic analysis of the relationship marketplace, structural defenses of the CWA, and notifications regarding v1.1 protocol updates, subscribe to the primary publication:

 **[ataraxao on Substack](https://ataraxao.substack.com)**

 ---